whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;The only feasible substrate for our mirrors is borosilicate glass.
 Our stores of borax are almost gone.
 And the only natural sources of borax are far to the south, in the Dead Dry.&#8221;

 Educated the Humanos might be, but a frisson of superstitious awe rustled through the Hall.
-The Dead Dry, where no one could live any longer, was in many respects the hell of conscious cultures.
+The Dead Dry, where no one could live any longer, was in many respects the hell of Circumpolar cultures.

 &#8220;The specific region in which borax was dug had an evil name even in Waster times, _before_ the ruin of the climate.
 Now no one lives within hundreds of kilometers; no one can travel there very well.
 There is very little water, and a caravan of pack animals could not survive without careful pre-siting of water barrels along a known route.
 And then there is the problem of actually finding the correct stuff.&#8221; She shrugged. &#8220;The Wasters dug it from open pits with their equipment.
 That is clearly not an option for us.&#8221;

 &#8220;We&#8217;ve been studying this quietly for a dozen years.
 Everywhere we turned, there was something to block the solution.
 We had reached the point of despair—until,&#8221; she smiled, &#8220;one of our traders visited Cass Estelo, and went down to the desert, and took a ride on a skitterer.&#8221;

-&#8220;Do you seriously think you can take _skitterers_ down thousands of miles to the south, and do anything useful with them when you get there?&#8221; Dina Isme of Merides, herself an accomplished skitterer pilot and a senior syndic, spoke up, her voice pitched to carry through the hall. _These people and their hall meetings,_ Firix thought appreciatively. _As outspoken as the most senior directorate meetings in the Council, but with a much more measured discipline._
+&#8220;Do you seriously think you can take _skitterers_ down thousands of miles to the south, and do anything useful with them when you get there?&#8221; Sra Isme of Merides, herself an accomplished skitterer pilot and a senior syndic, spoke up, her voice pitched to carry through the hall. _These people and their hall meetings,_ Firix thought appreciatively. _As outspoken as the most senior directorate meetings in the Council, but with a much more measured discipline._

 &#8220;No, of course not,&#8221; said Firix. &#8220;Personally, I regret that—the romance of a fleet of skitterers cruising down the sands of the Calicar Barran&#8217;, sails aloft in the moonlight?
 I&#8217;d hang up my ambassadorship to crew that expedition.&#8221; Smiles in the Hall answered her.
 For a moment she hesitated. _That was a little too revealing&#8230;_ &#8220;No, we considered ways to make that work, but in the end wind power could not be the answer.